 1. Grand Palace

-The Grand Palace is the official home of Thai royalty, and one of the most beautiful attractions in Bangkok.
+The Grand Palace is the official home of Thai royalty and one of the most beautiful attractions in Bangkok.
 Although the royal court has not lived in the Grand Palace since 1925, it still hosts different royal events throughout the year.

 Sprawling over 218,400 square meters, this complex is comprised of multiple architectural styles.
 The eclectic patterns and designs are the result of reigning Kings adding to the palace over the course of 200 years.

 When visiting the Grand Palace, you can see the outer court, inner court, middle court, and the Temple of the Emerald Buddha.
 Plan to spend the good part of a day at the Grand Palace, as there are plenty of sites and buildings to visit.
 We strongly recommend going early in the morning to beat the heat and the crowds.
 Make sure to read our best temples in Bangkok article.

 - Na Phra Lan Rd, Khwaeng Phra Borom Maha Ratchawang, Khet Phra Nakhon, Krung Thep Maha Nakhon 10200, Thailand